EleoXDA/Calculator_JS/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project does not contain any license